What Job Seekers Hate About Your Hiring Process

-The experience you create with your hiring process can make or break you.
+The experience you create with your hiring process can make or break you in the employment market.
 In fact, 83 percent of candidates share their experience of the process with friends and family.
 If the process wasn’t up to their standards, you could be losing the candidate and all the people with which they are close.

 What could be turning talent off about your hiring practices?
 Here’s three places that applicants have admitted to hating in the past:

 1. “I hated how the interview was conducted.”
 The world of technology is in full motion.
 Most people have smartphones, computers and a general understanding of how it all works.
 Chances are, even with a decent grasp of the tech side of life, problems aren’t totally avoided.
 Nothing beats a good face-to-face conversation, but with applicants who may have to relocate, this may be a little harder to accomplish.

 Video interviewing is a fantastic way to conduct a preliminary interview.
 If your company is using this first step, relying on something like Skype could be a challenge for both the applicant’s patience and the overall connectivity process.
 Video interviewing companies are equipped with the software, support and experience to guide both the recruiter and candidate through a potentially rocky experience.